 If the camera you choose has only three stops of dynamic range, then it’s not a good option.
 Why?
 Because you likely won’t recover shadows or highlights when editing your photos.
 But if it has eight stops or more, then there are less chances of blowing out your images.

 Even if your camera has a 100MP sensor, it won’t mean much if you have a crappy lens.
+Keep in mind that the higher megapixel comes at a certain price.
+You should use a more expensive lens with greater sharpness and resolving power.

 If your lens can’t produce sharp photos, then it negates the resolution of your camera.
 So choose a system that has reputable lenses.
 Thankfully, most camera manufacturers offer great optics.